clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

     Environment="KUBELET_NETWORK_ARGS=--network-plugin=cni --cni-conf-dir=/etc/cni/net.d --cni-bin-dir=/opt/cni/bin"

-If you are using CRI-O and `weave`, edit the :file:`etc/crio/crio.conf` file to change `plugin_dir` from:
+If you are using CRI-O and `weave`, you must complete the following steps.

+#.
+Edit the :file:`/etc/crio/crio.conf` file to change `plugin_dir` from:

     ..  code-block:: bash

         plugin_dir = "/usr/libexec/cni/"

     to:

     ..  code-block:: bash

         plugin_dir = "/opt/cni/bin"

+#.
+Add the `loopback` CNI plugin to the plugin path with the command:

+    ..  code-block:: bash

+        sudo ln -s /usr/libexec/cni/loopback /opt/cni/bin/loopback

+If you are using CRI-O and `flannel` and you want to use Kata Containers, edit the :file:`/etc/crio/crio.conf` file to add:

+..  code-block:: bash

+    [crio.runtime]
+    manage_network_ns_lifecycle = true

 Use your cluster